neijrr/nextcloud_passwords_handbook_ru/Administrators/App-Settings.md

 #### Favicon Service Api
 If you use a service with an API, you can enter the url here.
-The default url for the besticon service is https://passwords-app-favicons.herokuapp.com/icon.

 #### Website Preview Service